Google Hangouts: Reception

-As of May 2013, Google Hangouts faced criticism from the Electronic Frontier Foundation as they felt that Google was "moving in the wrong direction" by shrinking its support for the open standard protocol XMPP.
-The new protocol makes it much more difficult for multi-chat clients like Pidgin and Adium to support Google Hangouts.
-They must reverse engineer the protocol.

-Additionally, the tight integration of Google Hangouts and Google+ can lead to the unwilling sharing of personal information with others.
+In May 2013, Google Hangouts faced criticism from the Electronic Frontier Foundation as they felt that Google was "moving in the wrong direction" by shrinking its support for the open standard protocol XMPP.
+The new protocol made it much more difficult for multi-chat clients like Pidgin and Adium to support Google Hangouts, requiring reverse engineering the protocol.
+Additionally, the tight integration of Google Hangouts and Google+ could have led to the unwilling sharing of personal information with others.

-On November 30, 2014, Make Use Of hailed Google Hangouts as the "best messaging app on Android by far".
+In November 2014, Make Use Of hailed Google Hangouts as the "best messaging app on Android by far".